pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Json_StringOrientedCommands.md

 {CLEAR[Mode]}
 ```

+The curly-braces {} are part of the commands that have to be sent to the car.
 The CLEAR mode parameter can be 0, 1, 2, or 3; 1 will turn off the lights, 2 will stop the car, 3 will turn off the buzzer (but won't interupt the BEEP mode) and 0 will do all three types of clear at once.

 ## Commands and UIList